A new landmark hotel for Budapest

 Márkus Engineering is a family-run multi-disciplinary engineering and management firm based in Budapest, Hungary, specialising in high-end construction projects.
 The firm has managed over 60 projects worth over €40 million and oversees everything from design through to operation.

-Their most ambitious project to date is the build of a new Radisson Collection Hotel in Budapest’s central plaza, St. Stephen’s Square.
+Their most ambitious project to date is the build of a new Radisson Collection Hotel in Budapest’s central plaza, St Stephen’s Square.
 The objective?
 Create a spectacular hotel to attract tourists to the centre of Budapest.
-Márkus was appointed to manage and provide technical supervision to guarantee project delivery on time and on budget.
+Márkus was appointed to manage and provide technical supervision to ensure project delivery on time and on budget.

 Digital transformation accelerated by a pandemic

 At the beginning of 2020, Managing Director Tamás Márkus Sr set his intention for the firm to become more digital and BIM-focused, because in his words, 'either you keep up or you fall behind'.
 His goal is to position Márkus Engineering as a progressive firm at the forefront of Hungary’s rapidly growing AEC market.

 The switch to digital became an urgent priority when the COVID-19 pandemic hit Europe: Márkus had to adapt to maintain communication and progress on the hotel project during lockdown.

 Tamás Márkus Jr, engineer, suggested trying Revu, as he’d experienced how easy it was to use while working at another firm.
 With Revu in place, Márkus Engineering was able to keep the hotel project on schedule, despite lockdown restrictions.